javascript-tutorial/en.javascript.info/2-ui/1-document/10-size-and-scroll-window/article.md

 ## Forbid the scrolling

 Sometimes we need to make the document "unscrollable".
-For instance, when we need to show a large message over it, and we want the visitor to interact with that message, not with the document.
+For instance, when we need to cover it with a large message requiring immediate attention, and we want the visitor to interact with that message, not with the document.

 To make the document unscrollable, its enough to set `document.body.style.overflow = "hidden"`.
 The page will freeze on its current scroll.